The Alexandra Resort on the beautiful Grace Bay Beach.

 An aerial view of the free-form pool at the Alexandra Resort.

-All-inclusive stays at the Alexandra and other Turks and Caicos Collection resorts include all meals, unlimited drinks and snacks, tennis, complimentary transport between the collection’s resorts, and the use of bicycles, kayaks, paddle boards, and other water sports equipment.
+All-inclusive stays at the Alexandra include access to the other counterpart Providenciales Turks and Caicos Collection hotel, Blue Haven Resort, and include all meals, unlimited drinks and snacks, and tennis at either resort, complimentary transport between either property, as well as the use of bicycles, kayaks, paddleboards, and other water sports equipment.

 Restaurants and Dining